AhmedEssamDakrory/Paint-For-Kids/README.md

 # Paint-For-Kids
-simple application for kids to draw simple shapes then they can play by colouring these shapes
+Simple Application for kids to draw simple shapes, then they can play by colouring these shapes